jlope001/vagrant-mysql/README.md

 Instead of storing sensitive information in this public repository, I make use of environment variables that you pass in.

 ### Build the container
-Creating the container is a simple as running vagrant up.
+Creating the container is a simple as sourcing the defaults file and running vagrant up.

 ```
 $ source defaults.env; vagrant up